webrecorder/browsertrix/docs/user-guide/archived-items.md

 ### Error Logs

 View a list of errors that may have been encountered during crawling.
-Clicking an errors in the list will reveal additional information.
+Clicking an error in the list will reveal additional information.

 All log entries with that were recorded in the creation of the archived item can be downloaded in JSONL format by pressing the _Download Logs_ button.